errbotio/errbot/docs/user_guide/plugin_development/backend_specifics.rst

 Backend-specifics
 =================

-Err uses external libraries for most backends, which may offer additional functionality not exposed by Err in a generic, backend-agnostic fashion.
+Errbot uses external libraries for most backends, which may offer additional functionality not exposed by Errbot in a generic, backend-agnostic fashion.

 It is possible to access the underlying client used by the backend you are using in order to provide functionality that isn't otherwise available.
-Additionally, interacting directly with the bot internals gives you the freedom to control Err in highly specific ways that may not be officially supported.
+Additionally, interacting directly with the bot internals gives you the freedom to control Errbot in highly specific ways that may not be officially supported.

 .. warning::
 	The following instructions describe how to interface directly with the underlying bot object and clients of backends.